Costco Indian Madras Lentils - Tasty but Misleading?

 Are Madras Lentils Good?

-While it did taste like chili which was not what I was expecting, it still tasted pretty darn good.
+While it tasted like chili, which was not what I was expecting, it still tasted pretty darn good.
 It’s a great option to keep in your pantry for a quick and easy meal.

 Are Madras Lentils just rebranded American Chili?